 ● Tests/Speaking Spanish in Class 75%

-The goal for this course Spanish 2312.790 is for my students to be able to engage in real-world communication, to be able to speak and write using correct grammatical forms and expanded vocabulary, understand and produce paragraphs and strings of paragraphs, and demonstrate an understanding and appreciation of the Spanish Culture.
+The goal for this Spanish course 2312.790 is for my students to be able to engage in real-world communication, speak and write using correct grammatical forms and expanded vocabulary, understand and produce paragraphs and strings of paragraphs, and demonstrate an understanding and appreciation of the Spanish Culture.